-2.1.2 Wind In the open grassland sections of The Sea Ranch, summer winds are most frequently from the west and northwest, while winter storm winds are typically from the southeast.
-The winds are generally cool and at times strong, and the winds along the bluffs can be particularly strong.
-When shelter is created on the leeward side of structures or landscape, the level of comfort and enjoyment can be greatly enhanced.
+enhanced.
 In the forest areas, the wind at the ridge tops and treetops can be strong but is most often gentle at ground levels.
 The possibility of damage from falling trees, due to storms or disease, should be assessed on any forested lot, in any location on The Sea Ranch.
 When there is concern, an analysis by a professional arborist should be obtained.

-2.1.3 Rain November through March is the rainy season, but there are occasional showers in October and April.
-The average rainfall is about 45 inches and can reach 80 inches at higher elevations.
-An average storm can drop two to three inches of wind-driven rain in an hour, with up to 15 inches during the duration of a storm.
-Clear weather and winds typically follow the storms.
+typically follow the storms.
 The impact of rainfall on a site requires an understanding of the shape of the land and the existing and future drainage patterns.
 Ineffective management of surface water can lead to severe damage from saturation and erosion.

-2.1.4 Coastal Fog Coastal fog is a characteristic of the entire northern California coast, but The Sea Ranch has less than the areas immediately to its north and south.
-Fog can occur at any time of the year but is most prevalent in late spring and early summer.
-The early spring and fall months are typically the least foggy, but fog, like other weather patterns at The Sea Ranch, can be unpredictable.
+at The Sea Ranch, can be unpredictable.
 Usually the first areas to become foggy (and the last to clear) are areas where cool dense air flows into wind-protected low spots.
 Fog often occurs in the evening and continues through the morning, clearing by midday.